 There are many factors which contribute to periodontitis such as plaque buildup, heredity and lifestyle choices.
 The most common and controllable factor is bacterial plaque, which is a sticky, colorless film produced by normal oral bacteria.
 Most of these bacteria can be easily eliminated with regular practice of brushing and flossing.
 However, when left unchecked, these bacteria release toxins that break down the natural fibers bonding gums to teeth.
 When this occurs, pockets between the gums and teeth form, where more bacteria can flourish and destroy your teeth.
 Over time, this process can affect not only your gums, teeth and bone within the mouth, but also overall health.

 Maintaining the Health of Your Gums

 The best way to fight periodontal disease is through regular dental visits.
 Brush your teeth twice a day, floss once a day and use mouth rinse daily.
-Dr. Festa and his staff will recommend oral care and gum treatment products that will help you fight off unwanted bacteria.
+Dr. Laura Kearney and his staff will recommend oral care and gum treatment products that will help you fight off unwanted bacteria.
 We will also show you the best methods for brushing and flossing.
 If you have one of the stages of periodontal (gum) disease, we recommend more frequent check-ups to help your gums stay healthy.